Review a skill against best practices

-Why evaluate skills?
+Why review skills?

 Skills encode team knowledge and workflows.
 Skill reviews help you: